SVCE-ACM/A-December-Of-Algorithms-2023/README.md

    #### Problem Statement
    You are a gadget retailer in Tokyo with x unsold items.
 Each item g has a performance level m, and a minimum price n.
 There are z clients interested in purchasing gadgets, and each client d has specific criteria: they want an item with a performance level greater than k and a price less than or equal to r.
-What is the maximum number of gadgets you can sell to the clients based on their criteria.
+What is the maximum number of gadgets you can sell to the clients based on their criteria?
 Each client can purchase at most one item, and each item can have at most one buyer.

    <p align="center"><img src="https://github.com/SVCE-ACM/A-December-Of-Algorithms-2023/assets/153520105/89dbdfea-975f-431a-916e-2b4f844b2360"></p>